Linear metrology is defined as the science of linear measurement, for the determination of the

 Measuring instruments operating on the principle of screw work satisfactory if the screw

-between the two and this increase with use.
+moves in an accurate cut nut without any play.
+However, there is always a little playbetween the two and this increase with use.
 This give rise to shake and backlash i.e. the

 screw does not moves backward or forward for a little while even when the head is turned